DAO Use Cases And How To Build A DAO?

 In traditional organizations, all agents have employment agreements that govern their interactions with the company.
 An employee's responsibilities are governed by legal agreements and upheld by a legal system that is subject to the governing law of the country in which the brand operates.
 In case of a dispute or failure to meet obligations, the contract will make it clear what each party's legal responsibilities are.

-DAOs, on the other hand, involve a group of people interacting with one another using a self-enforcing protocol.
+DAOs, on the other hand, involve a group of people interacting with one another using a self-enforcing protocol and native token.
 The native network tokens are awarded for securing the network and performing tasks.

 There is no formal legal entity or contract binding DAO members together.
 Instead, they are guided by incentives tied to network tokens and open and transparent rules written into the smart contracts and enforced by consensus mechanisms.